dalyapraz/general_chat_recreator/README.md

 ## Quick Start

-For a quick demonstration of all features, refer to `ExamplesHowTo.ipynb` notebook which provides interactive examples of how to create and use the conversation analyzers.
+For a quick demonstration of all features, refer to `ExamplesHowTo.ipynb` notebook which provides interactive examples of how to create and use the chat regenerators.

 ## Dependencies

 - Python 3.6+
-- dateutil
-- json
-- re
-- os
-- collections
+- python-dateutil
+- Standard Python libraries (json, re, os, collections)